ssapra/docs-build-service/tutorial.md

 ### <a id='install'></a> Creating an `image`

-An image defines the specification that Build Service uses to create images for a user.
+An image defines the specification that Pivotal Build Service uses to create images for a user.
 Here is an example of an image configuration:

 ```yaml
 team: example-team-name